2. Which French Bank?

 - La Banque Postale

 LCL (formerly Crédit Lyonnais) is owned by Crédit Agricole, although it continues to operate a separate branch network.

 Likewise, Caisse d’Epargne and the Banque Populaire have merged their activities (now called 'Groupe BPCE'), although they are continuing to operate their retail branch networks as separate entities.

 Credit Mutual has a national subsidiary bank called CIC (Crédit Industriel et Commercial) that operates a separate branch network.

-International buyers may also be familiar with Crédit Foncier, the specialist mortgage arm of Caisse d'Epargne.
+International buyers may also be familiar with Crédit Foncier (CF), the specialist mortgage arm of Caisse d'Epargne.
 CE have decided to close CF due to a lack of business.